Written byConnie Yang

 When multiple programs including CHKDSK simultaneously request access to the target volume, the system may be confused by these requests.
 Thus, creating a clean boot environment (Windows only runs the basic or necessary services and programs) will give CHKDSK more chances to exclusive access to the target volume.
 Here are the ways:

 • Run CHKDSK under a Clean Boot environment:

 A Clean Boot environment is a way of starting a system by using a minimum set of drivers and launchers without third-party software or plug-ins.

 Step 1: Type system configuration in the Search Box.
 Then, right-click System Configuration and select Run as administrator.

-Step 2: Choose Service tab and check Hide all Microsoft services option.
+Step 2: Choose the Service tab and check the Hide all Microsoft services option.
 Then click Disable all and OK.

-Step 3: Right-click Start button and select Task Manager.
-Then select each program in Startup tag and click Disable.
+Step 3: Right-click the Start button and select Task Manager.
+Then select each program in the Startup tab and click Disable.

 Step 4: Restart your Windows and run CHKDSK again.